ericxuhao/CAFE/README.md

 # CAFE
-A framework for collaborative analysis of distributed environmental data
+A framework for collaborative analysis of distributed environmental data(web user interface package)